sitegeist/Sitegeist.Monocle.BackstopJS/README.md

 OPTIONS:
-  --base-uri           the base uri, if empty `http://127.0.0.1:8081` is assumed --package-key        the site-package, if empty the default site package is used
+  --base-uri           the base uri, if empty `http://127.0.0.1:8081` is assumed --package-key        the site-package, if empty the default site package is used --report             the reports to generate seperated by comma, possible keys are 'browser', 'CI' and 'json'
 ```

 ## Configuration